 - A limitation of the transport duration of live animals to a maximum of 8 hours (4 hours for poultry)

 - A ban on transporting unweaned animals Slaughter of animals at the nearest appropriate slaughterhouse

 - More unannounced checks and tougher sanctions for infringements

-- Transport of meat instead of animals for slaughter
+- A prohibition of transport if expected outside temperatures are below 5 or above 25 degrees Transport of meat instead of animals for slaughter

 - Transport genetic material instead of breeding animals